 Statement of Faith/Beliefs

 First, I identify myself as a Bible-believing, born again Christian.
-Regarding denominations, I consider myself an independent Baptist.
+Regarding denominations, I consider myself a Baptist.
 Although the term “fundamentalist” means different things to different people, I identify as a “fundamentalist” in the sense that I believe the Bible is God’s literal Word and that, properly understood in its proper context, it contains literal truth and instruction from God.

 It’s a bit peculiar to me that people criticize fundamentalism.
 What, are we supposed to only believe some of the Bible?
 The Bible itself teaches that